 We are sure you will find your time at Kent enjoyable and rewarding.

-For graduate prospects, Design Studies at Kent was ranked 2nd in The Guardian University Guide 2018 and 5th in The Complete University Guide 2018.
+For graduate prospects, Design Studies at Kent was ranked 2nd in The Guardian University Guide 2018 and in The Times Good University Guide 2018 and 5th in The Complete University Guide 2018.

 Teaching Excellence Framework